Allium-Science/terraform-google-cloud-sql-pgbouncer/README.md

 The module accepts both plain-text or pre-hashed md5 passwords as input.
 Plain-text passwords will be automatically hashed to md5 and their hashed values stored in Terraform's state.

 The `users` map accepts an optional `admin` key.
-When this is set to `true`, the user will be added to the list of PgBouncer admins and stats users.
+When this is set to `true`, the user will be added to the list of PgBouncer admins.
+Similarly, it also accepts an optional `stats_user` key, where setting it to `true` will make the user be added to the list of PgBouncer stats users.

 ## Configuring PgBouncer